-7.1.1 MOD.SH.AM- AUTOMATION MECHANISMS, MOD.SH.MS- MEDIATION SERVICES and MOD.SH.DM- DEVICE MANAGER
+7.1.1 MOD.SH.MS- MEDIATION SERVICES

-The following sequence diagrams provide details of the interactions among sub-components to support "FTR.04- Integration with enterprise legacy systems" and "FTR.05- Adaptive automation mechanisms" as described in the specifications section.
+The following sequence diagrams provide details of the interactions among sub-components to support "FTR.04- Integration with the enterprise legacy system" as described in the specifications section.
 A sequence diagram is provided for each involved use case scenario.
-As, initially, an analogous approach is foreseen for the integration of both legacy systems and automation mechanisms only the diagrams related to the automation mechanisms are provided.